Connor McDavid lifts Oilers past Maple Leafs, 4-3 in OT

 EDMONTON, Alberta (AP) — Connor McDavid scored his second goal of the night 42 seconds into overtime to give the Edmonton Oilers a 4-3 victory over the Toronto Maple Leafs on Saturday night.

-McDavid redirected a pass from Leon Draisaitl off the rush for his seventh goal of the season.
+In overtime, McDavid redirected a pass from Leon Draisaitl off the rush for his seventh goal of the season.
 McDavid also had an assist.

+“Every game against Toronto’s been a real competitive game,” Oilers coach Dave Tippett said.
+“It’s a bounce here or there or a save here or there or capitalizing on a chance here or there.”

 Dominik Kahun and Josh Archibald also scored, and Mikko Koskinen stopped 26 shots to help Edmonton improve to 4-6-0.
 Draisaitl and Tyson Barrie each added two assists.